- The laptop charging but not turning on issue can be caused by a faulty CMOS battery.

 - The motherboard is damaged.
 The short circuit might’ve burned the motherboard chips or transistor capacitors.

 - The power button is broken.
-This happens rarely, but it’s still a possibility.
+This happens rarely, but it’s still a possibility

-On the backside of every laptop, you should find the exact input voltage and current you’ll need to meet in order to charge your device without any issues.
+On the backside of every laptop, you should find the exact input voltage and current you’ll need to meet to charge your device without any issues.

 On the other hand, if you’re positive about the functionality of the aforementioned parts, make sure to continue with the troubleshooting.

-Solution 2: Unplug peripherals and remove battery
+2. Unplug peripherals and remove the battery

-Another thing you can do is removing the battery and trying to boot with DC adapter solely.
+Another thing you can do is remove the battery and try to boot with the DC adapter solely.
 Sometimes, despite the LED light informing you that the battery is full, the battery might be faulty.

-A small short circuit within faulty USB port can also prevent the computer from starting.
-If this, somehow, enables you to start your PC, check USB ports one by one in order to identify the one that’s causing the problem.
+A small short circuit within a faulty USB port can also prevent the computer from starting.
+If this enables you to start your PC, check the USB ports one by one to identify the one causing the problem.

-Solution 3: Drain residual power
+3. Drain residual power

 - Unplug the DC power cord from the laptop.

 - Remove the battery.